How to build a digital strategy?

 Your strategy should be consistent and spread over a long period (usually 12 months).
 For each month, plan the tasks: publication on the blog, creation of premium content such as a white paper, a paid promotion on a social network, sending the newsletter, etc.

-Finally, don’t forget to regularly analyse the results of your actions in order to adapt, or not, your digital communication strategy.
+Finally, don’t forget to regularly analyze the results of your actions in order to adapt, or not, your digital communication strategy.

 Measure the performance and profitability of your digital marketing strategy

-To optimise your campaigns and make them as effective as possible, it is necessary to regularly review and analyse your results.
+To optimize your campaigns and make them as effective as possible, it is necessary to regularly review and analyze your results.
 Have they been achieved?